12turnbullb/aws-react-bedrock-nlq/README.md

 ## Overview

-This sample shows how to make a React single-page application (SPA) with the AWS Cloud Development Kit (CDK) that hosts a chatbot for natural language query of structured data.
+This sample shares how to deploy a React single-page application (SPA) with the AWS Cloud Development Kit (CDK) that hosts a chatbot for natural language query of structured data.

+**NOTE:** This sample is designed for experimentation and is NOT recommended for use in production.

 Screenshots of this demo are shown below.